 Address: 50 Pembroke Ave, Wabasha, MN 55981

-While seeing them on screens or in print may stir feelings of pride in your breast, there’s something extra special about seeing these magnificent birds in the flesh.
+While seeing them on screens or in print may stir feelings of pride, there’s something extra special about seeing these magnificent birds in the flesh.
 Beyond that, Wabasha is a great city to visit along the Great River Road.
 While in town, check out these other top things to do in Wabasha.

 24. Learn about Minnesota’s Military History at Fort Snelling